 1. Candidate Acquisition with Text Messaging

 Over the last 10 years, most larger companies have posted jobs to job boards, with links to apply on a corporate career site.
 In most cases, 90% of the time, visitors don’t actually apply through this process.
-They visit the site, and leave, without providing any contact info.
+They visit the site and leave, without providing any contact info.
 Chatbots are changing this.
-With an SMS / Text Messaging chatbot candidates are encourage to
+With an SMS / Text Messaging chatbot candidates are encouraged to

 Text “Jobs” to 415–980–1270